Kotlin/kotlinx.coroutines/kotlinx-coroutines-core/tutorial.md

 ## Extract function refactoring

 Let's extract the block of code inside `launch(Here} { ... }` into a separate function.
-If you perform "Extract function" refactoring, you'll get a new function with `suspend` modifier.
+When you perform "Extract function" refactoring on this code you get a new function with `suspend` modifier.
 That is your first _suspending function_.
 Suspending functions can be used inside coroutines just like regular functions, but their additional feature is that they can, in turn, use other suspending functions, like `delay` in this example, to _suspend_ execution of a coroutine.